ignisign/ignisign-js/README.md

-  signerId            : "6490205421ac0f001cace47e", // The id of the signer - this value is provided to your backend by webhook when the signature request is created token               : "6490205421ac2f001cace77e6490205421ac2f001cace77e6490205421ac2f001cace77e", // The unique token that allows you to access to the signature request for the signer - This value is provided to your backend by webhook when the signature request is created signerAuthSecret    : "6490205421ac0f001cace47e" , // The secret that allows you to authenticate the signer - This value is provided to your backend by webhook when the signer is created closeOnFinish       : true, // If true, the signature request iframe will be closed automatically in case of finalization or error iFrameMessagesCallbacks : { // The callbacks that will be called when the signature request iframe send a message to the parent window
+  signerId            : "6490205421ac0f001cace47e", // The id of the signer - this value is provided to your backend by webhook when the signature request is created token               : "6490205421ac2f001cace77e6490205421ac2f001cace77e6490205421ac2f001cace77e", // The unique token that allows you to access to the signature request for the signer - This value is provided to your backend by webhook when the signature request is created signerAuthSecret    : "6490205421ac0f001cace47e" , // The secret that allows you to authenticate the signer - This value is provided to your backend by webhook when the signer is created closeOnFinish       : true, // OPTIONAL - default true - If true, the signature request iframe will be closed automatically in case of finalization or error iFrameMessagesCallbacks : { // The callbacks that will be called when the signature request iframe send a message to the parent window
     handleSignatureRequestError,
     handleSignatureRequestFinalized,
     handlePrivateFileInfoProvisioning,
   }
-  iFrameOptions : { // The options that will be used to configure the signature request iframe
+  iFrameOptions : { // OPTIONAL - The options that will be used to configure the signature request iframe
     width: "100%",
     height: "500px",
   }
 }

+await ignisignJs.initSignatureRequest(initParams);

 ```